Skip to content

 yield _CRLF

-yield _CONNECTION_KEEP_ALIVE if keep_alive else _CONNECTION_CLOSE
+yield _CONNECTION_CLOSE

 yield _CRLF